 Now you have the best automatic litter box available, it’s worth getting to know how it functions to ensure it keeps working well for you, for as long as possible.
 Don’t worry, it’s generally very simple by design.

-BONNET: The elastic band that goes over the top, and clips down into the base.
-The bonnet forms part of the electric circuit that powers the Litter-Robot and needs to be in place to complete the circuit.
-The 2 little ‘ears’ on the back corners need to be slipped into place, then the bonnet can be leaned forward and the longer front clips engaged.
-They are quite soft, and just lightly click in, so do check by putting your fingers in the holes left and right above the clips, and trying to lift.
-If it is secure, the whole Robot will want to lift, not just the bonnet.
+The elastic band that goes over the top, and clips down into the base. the bonnet forms part of the electric circuit that powers the litter-robot and needs to be in place to complete the circuit. the 2 little ‘ears’ on the back corners need to be slipped into place, then the bonnet can be leaned forward and the longer front clips engaged. they are quite soft, and just lightly click in, so do check by putting your fingers in the holes left and right above the clips, and trying to lift. if it is secure, the whole robot will want to lift, not just the bonnet.

 This is the powerhouse, with the motor and control panel, circuit boards and wiring inside.
 It’s important not to get the base or bonnet wet, so damp cloth only when cleaning.
 The base gets dirty over time from escaped litter, between the globe and base, and also from over full waster drawers.
 Some basic cleaning (see deep cleaning) is needed from time to time, depending on your cat’s habits, a number of cats, litter used, and climate.
 High heat and humidity generally mean more deep cleaning is required as well.
 Check out here for cleaning video.
 The control panel on the front has coloured lights to indicate operations for the Litter-Robot.
 Basically, solid lights are good, and all are operating normally.
 Flashing lights are indicating there is an issue of some sort, that needs to be attended to.
 If you are not sure, refer to the Quick Reference Guide that came with your Robot, or email firstname.lastname@example.org and ask.
 Like all appliances, it’s best to check the guide before pushing too many buttons.
 WASTE TRAY This is the drawer that pulls out has a liner inserted and collects the soiled litter when the Litter-Robot cycles and dumps the waste.
 Its fully washable, and needs to be changed (old liner out, new liner in) when the blue light flashes on the control panel.
 Don’t leave it too long, as overfull trays mean more cleaning, and possible soiled material spreading about in the base and onto the globe and sensors.